+Dr. Bambakidis is currently President-Elect of the CNS and has served on the Executive Committee since 2011 and on the Editorial Board of the Journal of Neurosurgery.
 He is a member of the American Association of Neurological Surgeons, the Congress of Neurological Surgeons, Joint Cerebrovascular Section of the AANS/CNS, and the North American Skull Base Society.
-He has served on the Executive Committee of the CNS since 2011 and on the Editorial Board of the Journal of Neurosurgery since 2015.

 Believing that patients should be equal partners in their care while trusting in the expertise and experience of their neurosurgical team, Dr. Bambakidis' philosophy of patient care is to be compassionate yet direct.
 Patients with complex neurological disorders deserve to be presented with all available treatment options, he says, and then be given a concrete opinion regarding the best and safest therapeutic option for them.
 In his free time, Dr. Bambakidis enjoys sailing, mountain biking, and scuba diving.